Seventh Grade Mitzvah Corps

 RECOGNITION OF ACHIEVEMENT

-All students who complete at least one Mitzvah Corps unit will be honored at a family dinner in the spring.
+Throughout the year, students earn Mitzvah Messenger points for the completion of units (attending the learning, action and reflection session for a unit), attendance at special sessions, family participation or other projects.
+All students who complete at least one Mitzvah Corps unit will be honored at a family dessert reception in the spring.
 Students will be applauded for their commitment toward making the world a better place, and families will be joined for a special evening that strengthens our sense of community.
-Students who complete four or more units will be honored by the community publicly as “Mitzvah Messengers.”
-These students will receive special recognition at the Mitzvah Corps dinner and on the final day of Religious School.
+Students who earn 18 points will be honored by the community publicly as “Mitzvah Messengers,” and students who earn 25 points will be honored as “Super Mitzvah Messengers.”
+These students will receive special recognition at the Mitzvah Corps dessert reception and on the final day of Religious School.

 Back to Seventh/Eighth Grade Programs

 One East 65th Street, New York, NY 10065 (212) 744-1400 Member Log In Calendar Site Map Contact Us Text Size [+] [-]